+- English

+Math

+Science

+- Social Studies

-• Social Studies • Wellness I or II • Electives
+Wellness I or II

+Electives

-Personal Finance
+- Personal Finance

-- Students preparing for a 4-year college are encouraged to enroll in a foreign language. - Elective courses are available to meet students' interests.
-Some elective offerings also provide opportunities for students to explore various career and educational options for their future. - Personal Finance is required for graduation and must be completed by the end of 11th grade. - Students interested in Career and Technical Education programs should enroll in Level I courses this year.
+- Students preparing for a 4-year college are encouraged to enroll in a foreign language.

+- Elective courses are available to meet students' interests.
+Some elective offerings also provide opportunities for students to explore various career and educational options for their future.

+- Personal Finance is required for graduation and must be completed by the end of 11th grade.

+- Students interested in Career and Technical Education programs should enroll in Level I courses this year.
+A signed Career Objective form is required for enrollment in CTE programs.